Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 Dispatching an event is identifying a meaningful domain action.
 The event provides an entry point for every consequence that reacts to this action.

+Let's take our previous example and add one more feature:

+> The app should also generate an invoice PDF file and save it on the server when an order is placed.

-Given a highly coupled code:
+Given this highly coupled code:
 ![](/img/article/coupled.svg)

-Refactoring the same process with events would look like:
+Refactoring the same feature with events would look like:

 ![](/img/article/decoupled.svg)

-Now the two processes are independent and linked by an event.
+Now the action and its two consequences are independent, linked by an event.

 ### The benefices of separating concerns